KhartesViewer/khartes/README.md

 button and drag, the node will move with the mouse.

 * **Semi-transparent hand**: You will only see this if the cursor is in the Fragment View and near a node (the node will be cyan).
-The hand turns semi-transparent so as not to obscure the data surface.
+Close to the node, the hand turns semi-transparent, so as not to obscure the data surface.
 If you press the left mouse button, you will be able to drag the data view, but not the node.
 However, as long as the node is cyan, you will be able to move it with the arrow keys, the page-up and page-down keys, and the aswd/ec equivalents.